justeattakeaway/pie/apps/pie-docs/src/foundations/motion/applying-motion/easing.md

 {% contentPageImage {
 src:"../../../../assets/img/foundations/motion/easing/easing-functional.svg",
-alt: "Graph showing the exceleration and deceleration of motion with an ease-in-and-out curve.",
+alt: "Graph showing the acceleration and deceleration of motion with an ease-in-and-out curve.",
 width: "250px"
 } %}